<> <> <> <>

 But, for followers of the carnivore diet, it's (seemingly) a reality.

-The all-meat diet has come under the spotlight recently, thanks to high-profile followers like Joe Rogan and Jordan Peterson — with the latter claiming that it helped him shed over 20 kilos, as well as improving his gum health, anxiety and depression [1].
+The all-meat diet has come under the spotlight recently, thanks to high-profile followers like Joe Rogan and Jordan Peterson — with the latter claiming that it helped him shed over 20 kilos, as well as improving his gum health and anxiety [1].

 But, is the carnivore diet really all it is cracked up to be when it comes to losing weight?
 And, is it actually safe or healthy to eat nothing but animal products?